-Whether it's a meditation room in the office, subsidized yoga classes, or smoothie-making workshops, companies around the world are finding ways to bring mindfulness to work.
-And it’s not just employees getting involved—even high flying executives are swearing by the benefits of mindfulness strategies.
+Whether it's a meditation room in the office, subsidized yoga classes, or app subscriptions, companies around the world have been offering perks to help employees cultivate mindfulness.

 What is mindfulness?

 Maintaining a moment-by-moment awareness of our thoughts, feelings, bodily sensations, and the surrounding environment, through a gentle, nurturing lens.

 Mindfulness is rooted in Eastern philosophies such as Buddhism and Taoism but has evolved into a practice that is less focused on spirituality and more on the physical and mental health benefits it can offer a secular Western audience.

 In today’s fast-paced, hyper-distracted world, mindfulness is promoted as a healthy habit that helps individuals cultivate the ability to refocus, be more present, and accept both what’s happening around them and how they feel.

 Although mindfulness is most often associated with meditation, mindfulness can take many forms and be applied in various environments.
 Other popular mindfulness exercises include: